 You will be the key point of contact on the helpline, answering queries, seeking out information, ensuring our community can access our peer to peer support, financial support and welfare advice, as well as signposting to other sources of information and support and providing a knowledgeable, friendly and empathetic listening ear.
 Working as part of a small and supportive team, you will bring exemplary interpersonal and communication skills, and the ability to listen carefully to an enquirer and work with them to identify how we can best support them.
 You’ll follow the enquiry through to its conclusion, often researching in detail and consulting with colleagues across the organisation, and then providing the information in an accessible format.
 You’ll ensure that everyone contacting our helpline receives effective information and support in a timely manner, and that our service is understanding, professional, and sensitively delivered.

 You’ll be responsible for recording and monitoring the work of the helpline, logging and analysing data and sharing stories that demonstrate the difference we can make.
 The role also includes producing correspondence (travel medication letters, condolence letters), and requires an extremely high level of attention to detail and strong IT skills.

 If this is for you, we would love to hear from you.
 Take a look at the full job description, complete the application form and equal opportunities form, and send your CV and a covering letter detailing your relevant experience to firstname.lastname@example.org.
 The equal opportunities form will be separated from your application form prior to the selection process.
 The information you provide will be treated as sensitive data under the Data Protection Act 1998.
 Your assistance is appreciated.

-Closing date for completed application will be 4 August 2017.
-Interviews will be held on 17 August 2017.
+Closing date for completed application will be 9am on 9 October 2017.